 You need to report the value of the assets in Euros, so any investments held in Sterling, US Dollars, Swiss Francs etc, need to be converted.
 The rate to be used is that at 31st December of the relevant year.

 The deadline for submitting the Modelo 720 is 31st March to declare assets owned at the end of the previous year.
-So if you have not yet made your declaration and need to, you’ll complete a Modelo 720 this March, to declare the assets owned as at 31st December just passed.
-If you have already submitted Form 720 in the last two years, you only need to report again if either, the value of an existing asset grew by more than €20,000, you sold an asset/closed an account, or you acquired a new asset.
+So if you have not yet made your declaration and need to, you’ll complete a Modelo 720 in March, to declare the assets owned as at 31st December just passed.
+If you have already completed a Modelo 720, you only need to report again if either, the value of an existing asset grew by more than €20,000, you sold an asset/closed an account, or you acquired a new asset.

 Exchange rate movements have to be considered.
 For example, a strengthening of the Pound against the Euro could mean that whilst the value (in Pounds) of your overseas asset may not have changed, or possibly even decreased, the Euro value may have increased.
 This either moving the asset value above the €50,000 threshold, or resulting in a value increase €20,000.